cgtrout/MSFS-PyScriptManager/Docs/Printer_Troubleshooting_Guide.md

 I only recommend this guide as a **last resort**.
 In most cases the automated printer installation of 'virtual_pos_printer' should hopefully work, but I wanted to give a fallback plan if that fails.

 If the printer setup was correct it should look like this:

 ![image](https://github.com/user-attachments/assets/7853865d-4742-4af1-8bfe-4fc08f931e10)

 If it doesn't look like this follow this guide to get the VirtualTextPrinter working on your Windows installation.

-First thing to try is to open properties for port, to see if it is set up like follows in the Windows settings page "Printers & Scanners".
-If changing this does not work than proceed to the next section
+First thing to try is to open properties for the netowrk port, to see if it is set up like follows in the Windows settings page "Printers & Scanners".
+If changing this does not work than proceed to the next section.

 ![image](https://github.com/user-attachments/assets/6f40caee-2b30-4077-92d6-dd7b13b98172)